emmamarichal/googlefonts.github.io/gf-guide/qa.md

 Beyond the visible outlines of a typeface, each font binary is composed of an ensemble of [required tables](https://learn.microsoft.com/en-us/typography/opentype/spec/otff#font-tables).
 These tables store fundamental metadata for the font to transmit operating information to the different environments (OS, applications, browsers) and, therefore, for it to function properly in all of them.

 Hence, it is important to inspect them to verify all the information is as expected.
-You can make use of the following
+You can make use of the following tools:

--   [TTX](https://fonttools.readthedocs.io/en/latest/ttx.html) open xml file, a human readible version of the font tables;
+-   [TTX](https://fonttools.readthedocs.io/en/latest/ttx.html) open xml file, a human readable version of the font tables;
 -   [Font table viewer](https://glyphsapp.com/tools/fonttableviewer) to turn the UFOs into FontTools objects;
 -   [DTL OT Master](https://www.fontmaster.nl/otmaster.html) to also edit them.